TeachBooks/mirror_mude_book/book/fvm/advection.md

 = 0
 $$

-From here, we will apply the finite volume method in 1D and 2D.
+From here, we will apply the finite volume method in 1D.
 A simple convection problem can be used to illustrate the finite volume method by applying the following steps:

 1. Integrate PDE over volume of interest $\Omega$
 2. Apply Gauss's Theorem on the bounding surface $\Gamma$